accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Replacement mechanism

-A replacement mechanism is a device that allows the user to access a version of the application with certain parameters (usually display parameters) modified (for example, font and background colours).
+A replacement mechanism is a feature that allows the user to access a version of the application with certain parameters (usually display parameters) modified (for example, font and background colours).

 This mechanism may be provided by the platform itself or by the application.
 Where the platform has a robust replacement mechanism, authors should use it instead of an application-specific replacement mechanism.